gebirgslok/BricklinkSharp/README.md

  - New method on *IBricklinkClient*: **GetGearImage**.
 Builds and returns the image URL for a specific gear number. :heavy_check_mark:
  - New method on *IBricklinkClient*: **GetCatalogImage**.
 Builds and returns the image URL for a specific catalog number. :heavy_check_mark:
  - New method on *IBricklinkClient*: **GetInstructionImage**.
 Builds and returns the image URL for a specific instruction number. :heavy_check_mark:
+ - New method on *IBricklinkClient*: **GetOriginalBoxImage**.
+Builds and returns the image URL for a specific original box number. :heavy_check_mark:
 ### 0.7.0
  - New method on *IBricklinkClient*: **GetMinifigImage**.
 Builds and returns the image URL for a specific minifigure number.
  - New method on *IBricklinkClient*: **GetSetImage**.
 Builds and returns the image URL for a specific set number.